The Three Laws of Robotics: What Are They?

 The lack of comprehensive standardization for robotics and AI, especially as they advance, has led some leaders in the space to make up rules as they go.
 And so Asimov’s theories have, almost by default, functioned as guiding principles.

 The three laws are written in English, a natural language, which is inherently ambiguous and subject to multiple interpretations.
-This aspect makes it impractical to code the laws into precise, machine-readable instructions for real-world application.
-Without fully decoding the nuances of a natural language using identifiable boundary conditions, there’s not really a way to program a robot that exhibits consistent, safe behavior.
+This aspect makes it impractical to code the laws into precise, machine-readable instructions.
+Without fully decoding the nuances of a natural language, there’s no way to program a robot that exhibits consistent, safe behavior.

 “A concept like ‘harm’ is really hard to program into a machine,” Gary Marcus, a cognitive psychologist, said at a World Science Festival panel.
 “It’s one thing to program in geometry or compound interest where we have precise, necessary and sufficient conditions — nobody has any idea how to, in a generalized way, get a machine to recognize something like ‘harm’ or ‘justice.’”

-Before implementing the three laws into a machine, you’d almost have to first solve ethics as a whole.
 The laws assume a level of comprehension and judgment that current AI and robotics do not have and may never possess.
-In order to translate moral philosophy into a robot, you would have to encode ethical principles and decision-making processes with defined boundary conditions into algorithms built to handle complex real-world scenarios, all while continuously learning and adapting to new contexts and norms.
+To translate moral philosophy into a robot, you would have to encode ethical principles and decision-making processes with defined boundary conditions into algorithms built to handle complex real-world scenarios, all while continuously learning and adapting to new contexts and norms.

 Misinterpreting the word “human” while coding a robot could, for example, lead to catastrophic results.
 If a robot were to somehow incorporate real-world ethnic cleansing campaigns into its programming, Singer said, then it may only recognize people of a certain group as human.
 “They would be following the laws,” he added, “but still be carrying out genocide.”

 Even when they’re not designed for combat, robots kill by accident.
-Malfunctions, though not intentional, have been racking up a death toll since the inception of workplace robots.
 The first recorded incident took place in 1979, when a Ford Motor Company employee climbed into a one-ton machine that restarted, instantly killing him on impact.

 Even consumers are not immune to fatal mishaps involving robots.
 Over a 15-month span, the National Highway Traffic Safety Administration (NHTSA) counted 467 crashes and 14 deaths caused by Tesla's “insufficient” autopilot assisted-driving technology that occurred between 2022 and 2023.